 - 1 medium onion, finely chopped

-- 8 ounces crumbled vegan burger or plant-based ground
+- 8 to 10 ounces crumbled vegan burger or plant-based ground

 - 2 cups cut frozen green beans, thawed